powsybl/powsybl-core/afs/README.md

     @Override
     public FooFile build() {
         if (name == null) {
-            throw new IllegalStateException("name is not set");
+            throw new IllegalArgumentException("name is not set");
         }
         String pseudoClass = "foo";